5 Things to Remember About Memorial Day

 2 – History behind the Memorial Day name.
 Before the 1880s, Memorial Day was known by a different name – Decoration Day.
 It was a day when family and friends would remember and honor those who died serving their country and was a day to honor those who died during the Civil War.
 World War I was what prompted the U.S. to expand the meaning of the holiday and to honor members of the military killed in any war.
 It wasn’t until 1971 that Memorial Day became a federal holiday.

 3 – Decorated graves.
-On Memorial Day, you may notice that graves are decorated with flowers.
+On Memorial Day, you may notice that graves are decorated with flowers and custom stonework.
 Poppies are still the flower of choice when it comes to decorating the graves.
 This is the way many remember and honor those who died and had served in the military during their life.

 4 – Who came up with Memorial Day?
 In May 1868, General John A. Logan, the commander-in-chief of the Union Veterans‘ Group (also known as the Grand Army of the Republic), decreed May 30th to be the nationwide day of commemoration for the soldiers killed in the Civil War (which had recently ended at that point).
 He chose May 30th because it was a rare day that didn’t fall on the anniversary of an Civil War battle.
 Plus, it was a day in which flowers were sure to be in full bloom.